Majestic-MJ12/OC_P6_DA-Python/README.md

 JustStreamIt and OpenClassromms logo provided by OpenClassrooms

+API used in this project provided by OpenClassrooms: https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR

 Other image are from licence creative commons from google

 HTML and CSS Indent: https://www.tab-it.fr/